 - A baby carrier is ESSENTIAL when travelling on your own with a baby, and enabled me to navigate steps and buses whilst in transit in Jo’burg as well as my hand-luggage and baby bag.
 Fellow passengers do help you too.

-- Ask the flight attendant to keep a watchful eye over your baby so you can pop to the loo.
+- Ask the flight attendant to keep a watchful eye over your baby if you need to use the facilities.
 They are usually happy to do so.

-- If your itinerary allows it, consider Gulf Air or Etihad, who provide FREE sky nannies in all classes on long haul flights.
+- If your itinerary allows it, consider Gulf Air who provide FREE sky nannies in all classes on long haul flights.
 They will help entertain the kids and provide help with boarding and disembarking the aircraft.
 They will not look after your child like a traditional nanny though.
 Sadly, Etihad, have stopped this service.

 - Consider using a back pack for your hand luggage, and if flying with slightly older children who are in their own seat, a back pack is also easy to squash under the seat.
 Plus it is one less thing for you to carry when flying solo or as a single parent.